 The internal_address and external_address parameters must be on a four byte boundary.
-This directive will not cause the calling task to be preempted.

 15.4.2 PORT_IDENT - Get ID of a port

 '''

 rtems_status_code rtems_port_ident(

 rtems_name name,

 rtems_id id

 );

 '''

 RTEMS_SUCCESSFUL - port identified successfully RTEMS_INVALID_NAME - port name not found

 This directive obtains the port id associated with the specified name to be acquired.
 If the port name is not unique, then the port id will match one of the DPMAs with that name.
 However, this port id is not guaranteed to correspond to the desired DPMA.
 The port id is used to access this DPMA in other dual-ported memory area related directives.